PICOT Clinical Trial

 Aims

-Funded by the Medical Research Future Fund, Professor Michele Sterling and team will compare the effectiveness of in-person training versus an online training program for physiotherapists providing early biopsychosocial care (biological, psychological and social factor interactions) to individuals suffering from non-catastrophic road traffic injury (RTI).
+Funded by the Medical Research Future Fund, Professor Michele Sterling and team will compare the effectiveness of in-person training versus an online training program for physiotherapists delivering the StressModex intervention to people suffering from non-catastrophic road traffic injury.
 The main aims are to compare the:

 1. Effectiveness of the two implementation strategies (in-person training versus PICOT) for the delivery of StressModex in routine physiotherapy practice;